kneelinghorse/Semantext-Hub/packages/runtime/workflow-library/README.md

 ### Installation

-The workflow library is part of the OSSP-AGI project.
+The workflow library is part of the Semantext Hub project.
 No separate installation needed.

 ### Validate a Workflow